 The test results are shown below.
-In trial # 4 the tags were attached to existing labels already in place on the steel components while for trials #3, 5.
-6 and 7 the tag was mounted directly on the steel component itself.
-For the hand held readers, tag read distance was typically around one to two metres.
-For the fixed readers there was a gap of at least two metres between the tags and the antennas as the trailer moved past the tags.
-In all the trials, tags were mounted randomly of the steel components, ensuring tags were place both at the edges and middle of the trailer.
+In trial number 4, the tags were attached to labels already in place on the steel components while for trials 3, 5, 6 and 7 the tag was mounted directly on the steel component itself.
+In all the trials, tags were mounted randomly on the steel components, ensuring tags were place both at the edges and middle of the trailer.

 (All UHF, EPC Class 1, Gen 2 tags)

 |2||Passive Hang Tag||Fixed Type A||20||10||50|

 - There was considerable variability in success rates with different tags and readers and different approaches, which demonstrates the importance of carrying out such trials as this one before determining on a particular technology selection.